10 Dealership Marketing Strategies That Drive Sales

 2. Paid Social Advertising on Meta

-Target by zip code, household income, vehicle ownership, and recent shopping behavior.
+Willowood Ventures manages over $4 million in social media ad spend across dealerships nationwide.
+We hold a Meta Certified Partnership, which gives our clients access to tools and support most agencies simply don’t have.
 Run separate campaigns for new inventory, used units, and service specials.
-Test creative constantly.
-A photo of a clean F-150 at golden hour will outperform a stock banner every time.
+A clean photo of an F-150 at golden hour will outperform a stock banner every single time.

 3. BDC-Backed Lead Follow-Up